Lalannns/Ozinshe-demo/README.md

 # Ozinshe App

-A modern iOS streaming app client built 100% programmatically with UIKit and SnapKit, focused on delivering a clean user interface, localized experience, and smooth modal interactions.
+A modern iOS movie streaming app client built 100% programmatically with UIKit and SnapKit, focused on delivering a clean user interface, localized experience, and smooth modal interactions.

 ---